jyuhuan/ycoll/README.md

 val dot = g.str
 ```

-Notice that the formatter is actually implemented somewhere else rather than inside the graph, an extra import line should be added to your code, if you want `str` to work.
+Notice that the formatter is actually implemented somewhere else rather than inside the graph, so an extra import line should be added to your code, if you want `str` to work.

 ```scala
 import me.yuhuan.collection.graph._